johnkerl/miller/docs6/reference-dsl.rst

 ::

-    asserting_empty (class=typing #args=1): Returns argument if it is present in input with empty value, else throws an error.
+    asserting_empty  (class=typing #args=1) Aborts with an error if is_empty on the argument returns false, else returns its argument.